LiskHQ/lisk-node/README.md

 #### Create a JWT Secret

-Run the following command to generate a random 32 byte hex string:
+`op-geth` and `op-node` communicate over the engine API authrpc.
+This communication can be secured with a shared secret which can be provided to both when starting the applications.
+In this case, the secret takes the form of a random 32-byte hex string and can be generated with:

 ```
 openssl rand -hex 32 > jwt.txt